Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Autonomous limit of Painlev e type equations

 where $X_{h}$ is the Hamiltonian vector field associated to the Hamiltonian $h$.
 The Poisson bracket in the above equations is defined by

 Since

-for the general value of $(q_1,p_1,q_2,p_2)$, we have two functionally independent conserved quantities of the system.
-Hence the number of independent conserved quantities is the half the dimension of the phase space.
-Thus the autonomous Hamiltonian system of Hamiltonian $H_{\rm I}^{\rm Mat}$ is integrable in Liouville's sense.
+for the general value of $(q_1,p_1,q_2,p_2)$, we have two functionally independent invariants of the system.
+Thus the autonomous Hamiltonian system with the Hamiltonian $H_{\rm I}^{\rm Mat}$ is integrable in Liouville's sense.

 From similar direct computations, we obtain the desired results for all the rest of 4-dimensional Painlev\'e-type equations.
-We have listed Hamiltonians and the other conserved quantities for the ramified types in Appendix~\ref{ap:con}.
-These spectral curves and conserved quantities can be calculated from the data in the papers~\cite{sakai_imd,kns,kawakami-ramified}.
+We list functions in involution for the ramified types in Appendix~\ref{ap:con}.
+These spectral curves and conserved quantities can be calculated from the data in the papers~\cite{sakai_imd,kns,2016arXiv160803927K,2016arXiv160905263K,MR3740334}.
 The only troublesome part is to find appropriate modifications of the Hamiltonians in the presence of $\delta$.
-Otherwise, the computation is straightforward. \end{proof} \begin{rem} It is an interesting problem to study the invariant surfaces defined by $H^{-1}(c_1)\cap G^{-1}(c_2)\subset \C^4$ for $c_1, c_2\in \C$, where $H$ and $G$ are functionally independent conserved quantities of the system.
-As in other integrable systems~\cite{MR2095251}, these Liouville tori would be completed into Abelian surfaces by adjoining suitable divisors.
-However, the actual computation seems tough in our cases.
-Therefore, the spectral curves are the main tool in this paper. \end{rem}
+The other parts are straightforward. \end{proof} \begin{rem} It is an interesting problem to study the invariant surfaces defined by $H^{-1}(c_1)\cap G^{-1}(c_2)\subset \C^4$ for $c_1, c_2\in \C$, where $H$ and $G$ are functionally independent invariants of the system.
+As in the case of other integrable systems~\cite{MR2095251}, these Liouville tori can be completed into Abelian surfaces by adjoining the Painlev\'e divisors~\cite{nakjmm}. \end{rem}